Erdaulet0341/React-TSIS-2023/README.md

 # Remote Shop Documentation

 ## Introduction
-Remote Shop is a B2B (business-to-business) web application designed to facilitate the buying and selling of products among registered users.
+Remote Shop is a C2B (customer-to-business) web application designed to facilitate the buying and selling of products among registered users.
 This documentation provides an overview of the functionalities and features offered by Remote Shop, along with a guide on how to use the application effectively.

 ---